PluieElectrique/ena/README.md

 * `media_filename` is not updated when existing posts are updated
 * PostgreSQL is not supported
 * The `%%BOARD%%_daily` and `%%BOARD%%_users` tables are not created

+## Known defects

+Ena strives to be an accurate scraper, but it isn't perfect.

+### Scraping mechanics

+* Requests are not retried.
+If a media request fails, the media will never be downloaded.
+If a thread request fails, data will be lost unless the thread is fetched again in the future and the request succeeds
+* Though the bumped off/deleted detection should be better than Asagi, it still has flaws: (If absolute accuracy is required a `HEAD` request could be sent for each thread)
+    * If `poll_interval` is too long or the scraped board moves too quickly, threads may not be marked correctly
+    * If the last _n_ threads from the catalog are deleted, they will be marked as bumped off

+### Data loss

+* Threads and posts deleted while Ena is stopped will not be marked as such when it restarts
+* If Ena crashes in the process of updating an archived thread, on restart the thread may be marked as "archived" even if the update never happened.
+Thus, changes between the last poll of the thread and the archival of it may be lost
+* As mentioned above, if Ena crashes while media are queued to download, on restart they will not be re-queued.
+Thus, they will never be downloaded

 ## Legal